 Virunga Power had been raising investment to fund corporate expansion and project development expenses after building up an advanced pipeline of run-of-river projects in Burundi, Kenya, Tanzania and Zambia.

-REPP committed the loan during the company’s US$5m Series A corporate financing round in December 2018, with the EC-supported Electrification Financing Initiative (ElectriFI) providing the other $2.5m.
+REPP committed the loan during the company’s US$5m Series A corporate financing round in December 2018, with the EU-funded Electrification Financing Initiative (ElectriFI) providing the other $2.5m.

 The funds will enable Virunga Power to deliver on its project pipeline and pay for a number of new hires with specialised expertise in building and managing small hydro and rural utility projects.